Lots to do…

 Springbank Distillery is producing a second distinct malt in its existing distillery, called Longrow: and a third, Hazelburn, has been distilled every year since 1997.
 In 2004 Springbank reopened production in a near neighbour, Glengyle Distillery, in which they distil Kilkerran single malt Scotch whisky.

-Also worth a visit is Eaglesome’s shop in Campbeltown which has a spectacular variety of whisky and wide range of old Scottish ales.
+Also worth a visit is The Whisky Shop in Campbeltown which has a spectacular variety of whisky and wide range of old Scottish ales.

 There are a number of establishments that have a good reputation locally.
 Among them are: